 Meditation increases grey matter concentration in the brain/ Meditation and memory of older people.
 A group of Harvard neuroscientists ran an experiment where 16 people were submitted to an eight-week mindfulness course, using guided meditations and integration of mindfulness into everyday activities.
 The results were reported by Sara Lazar, Ph.D.
 At the end of it, MRI scans show that the grey matter concentration increases in areas of the brain involved in learning and memory, regulating emotions, sense of self, and having perspective.

-Other studies also show a larger hippocampal and frontal volumes of grey matter for long-term meditators.
+Other studies also show a larger hippocampal and frontal volume of grey matter for long-term meditators.

 In addition to fighting normal age-related memory loss, meditation can at least partially improve memory in patients with dementia.
 It can also help control stress and improve coping in those caring for family members with dementia.